Whitney Nic James

 • Thank God for what He revealed to you.
 Ask him to help you with the application.

 Reading and studying the Bible can be intimidating.
-That’s why I’m a firm believer in finding ways to make this task as uncomplicated and as comprehensive as possible.
+That’s why I firmly believe in finding ways to make this task as uncomplicated and comprehensive as possible.
 Below, I’ve taken two scriptures from Jeremiah to demonstrate how to use the SOAP Method.

 Using the SOAP Method to Study Scripture